sethuiyer/QuHabiton/README.md

 ## A Note on Creativity

-While QuHabiton employs real scientific concepts, it is not intended as a scientifically validated productivity tool.
+While QuHabiton uses real scientific concepts, it is not intended as a scientifically validated productivity tool.
 This is a creative experiment.

 QuHabiton invites you to question the boundaries of habit tracking and embrace the uncertainty that lies at the heart of human behavior.